-In January 1788, an English ship carrying 300 convicts and guards landed on the south-eastern coast of Australia in the harbour of Sydney, a city founded later that year.
-The commander was Captain Arthur Phillip (1738-1814), who also became the first governor of what would later become the state of New South Wales.
+In January 1788, an English ship with 300 convicts and guards landed on the south-eastern coast of Australia in the harbour of Sydney, which was founded in the same year.
+The commander was Captain Arthur Phillip (1738-1814), later the first governor of the state of New South Wales.
 He recorded in writing that viticulture could be carried to any desired degree of perfection in such a favourable climate.
-Work was at once commenced on planting the vines he had brought with him (where Farm Cove now stands).
-But it was still to take 200 years for Australian viticulture to become established.
-The first decades, rum was drunk so excessively that the camp was called "Rum Corps".
+Work immediately began on planting the vines he had brought with him, where the heritage-listed Royal Botanic Garden in Sydney now stands.
+Opened in 1816 and later home to Sydney's first zoo, the garden is now Australia's oldest scientific institution and one of the most important historic botanical facilities in the world.
+But it was to take 200 years for Australian viticulture to become established.
+Rum was drunk so excessively in the first decades that the camp was called "Rum Corps".

-The Scotsman James Busby (1802-1871), who had acquired wine knowledge in France and emigrated to Australia, is considered to be the pioneer and even the "father of Australian viticulture".
-In 1825, he founded a farm north of Sydney in the Hunter Valley - in one of today's best Australian wine regions.
-From a trip to Europe in 1833, he brought back hundreds of grape variety seedlings, including Syrah, which later became famous as Shiraz in Australia.
+The Scotsman James Busby (1802-1871) is considered the "father of Australian viticulture".
+In 1825, he established a farm north of Sydney in the Hunter Valley.
+From a trip to Europe in 1833, he brought back hundreds of grape variety cuttings, including Syrah, which later became famous in Australia as Shiraz.
 Busby published writings and books on grapevine science, viticulture and winemaking.
-Silesian immigrants used his instructions when planting vineyards from 1841 onwards.
+Silesian immigrants used his instructions to plant vineyards from 1841 onwards.